 Some PBCs rule books have expanded the list of reasons for which members can be removed from the PBC.
 These additional rules include that members can be removed if they,

 - act in a threatening or abusive manner toward staff;

 - provide third parties with confidential documents or information;

 - consistently disrupt the operations of the corporation; and/or

 - engage in conduct that undermines the objects of the corporation.

 In some PBCs, members can be removed if they no longer observe, or commit serious breach of cultural laws and customs.

-The constitutions of Wintawari and Western Desert PBC's stated that directors must consider memberships cancellations in accordance with ‘Law and Customs’ and the process to cancel membership requires either 80 per cent (Wintawari) or 100 per cent (Western Desert) of directors to vote in favour of the decision.
+The constitutions of the Wintawari Guruma AC and Western Desert LAC stated that directors must consider memberships cancellations in accordance with ‘Law and Customs’ and the process to cancel membership requires either 80 per cent (Wintawari) or 100 per cent (Western Desert) of directors to vote in favour of the decision.